 Eating - food is fuel.
 Try to eat a balanced diet and drink plenty of hot drinks on cold days.
 Have a hot drink before bedtime and prepare a thermos flask of hot drink to have by your bed in case you wake up in the night feeling cold.

 Exercise - moving around generates extra body heat, so stay as active as you can during winter, but do not take risks outside in wet or icy weather.
 Try not to sit down for long periods and spread chores out throughout the day so you can alternate between rest and activity.

-For more hints and tips and advice from Age UK and the Department of Health, see the downloads below and the links on the right of the page.
+For more hints and tips and advice from Age UK and the Department of Health, see the documents and links on the left hand side of the page.